Updated: Mar 20

 Leading by Example

 For glamping resorts that offer luxury accommodation and experiential activities, a great example is 'Paws Up' in Montana, North America.
-They’ve got it all – stunning location, gorgeous accommodations, absolutely ‘on the money’ activities.
+They’ve got it all – stunning location, gorgeous accommodations, and related activities.
 They’ve taken their wild-west history and woven it into a fantastic, one off experience for their guests, with themed accommodation and well thought out activities that will send guests home with unforgettable memories.

 Closer to home, catering to the family market, 'Love2Stay' in Shropshire is a trailblazer of a resort development.
 Their safari tents with private hot tubs, fitted kitchens, roll top baths and underfloor heating have set a new benchmark for resort glamping in the UK.
 The site was previously laid to pasture, and whilst it had pleasant enough views, it wasn’t a place that visitors would flock to, in fact, unless they popped into the café, caravan or garden store, they’d drive straight past, usually heading for the Welsh coast.
 However, Salop Leisure created their own attractions by including a fitness suite, thermal spa, fishing lake, barefoot sensory walk, woodland hideout and den building, yoga, meditation classes, children’s nature play zone, and plant-powered natural swimming pool… among others!